pascoalf/MVeM/README.md

 Considering the length of the reads used to classify taxonomy, and considering the high similarity between some species within the same families, it is possible to have a sequence attributed to multiple different species.
-However, based on the area of study, it might be possible to know beforehand that some species are not present in the area.
+However, based on the study area, it might be possible to know beforehand that some species are not present in the area.
 Thus, in those specific situations, to improve the accuracy of the classification, we can remove them, using a ban list.
 Note that this is